• Skip to primary navigation

 Instructions

-• Break up cold day-old rice with a rice paddle or clean hands to separate the grains and set aside.
+• Break up cold, day-old rice with a rice paddle or clean hands to separate the grains; set aside.

-• Thinly slice the chicken thighs into ¼-inch thick pieces against the grain at a 45-degree angle.
-Then transfer to a medium bowl and marinate with the marinade ingredients as listed above for 15 minutes.
+• Thinly slice chicken thighs into ¼-inch pieces against the grain at a 45-degree angle.
+Transfer to a bowl and marinate with the above-listed marinade ingredients for 15 minutes.

-• Heat 1 tablespoon (15 mL) vegetable oil in a large pan on medium-high heat.
-Stir-fry the marinated chicken until cooked through.
-Remove and set aside.
+• Heat 1 tablespoon (15 mL) vegetable oil in a large pan over medium-high heat.
+Stir-fry the chicken until cooked through, then remove and set aside.

-• Next, sauté garlic and onions until fragrant and softened, about 15-30 seconds.
+• Sauté garlic and onions until fragrant and softened, about 15-30 seconds.

-• Add the cooked chicken and toss until evenly combined, about 30 seconds.
-Remove from heat and enjoy!
+• Return the chicken and toss to combine, about 30 seconds.
+Remove from heat and serve.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!